peter-cortex/peter-audio_file/README.md

 ## Outputs:
-- The final audio with all the chunk merged is final_output.wav
+- The final audio with all the chunk merged is output/final_output.wav
 - The file execution_times.csv in the home folder contains the csv with the times recorded for that execution.

 ## Possible errors in building phase: